TabithaSW/Data_Forge_Fusion/README.md

 # COMING SOON ADDITIONS/CHANGES:
 - Allow file merge into singular format.
+- Connect to DBMS and export into selected file type.
+- Connect to Tableau or Power BI.
 - File preview of before and after.
 - Logging and error handling.
 - Possible file customizations.